-Employees need to provide their employer with a W-4 form to enable the employer to know how much income tax to withhold from their pay.
+Employees, except for ministers, need to provide their employer with a W-4 form to enable the employer to know how much income tax to withhold from their pay.
+Ministers may provide a W-4 form if they elect to have federal income tax withheld from their pay.
 In the past, withholding was based on the number of allowances an employee claimed on Form W-4.
-The IRS made major changes to Form W-4 for tax year 2019 and future years.
-Most importantly, withholding allowances are no longer used to determine the amount of taxes.
-To provide maximum accuracy, employees are encouraged to use the IRS' online Tax Withholding Estimator.
+The IRS made major changes to Form W-4 for tax year 2020 and future years.
+Most importantly, withholding allowances are no longer used to determine the amount of taxes at all.
+To provide maximum accuracy, employees are encouraged to use the Tax Withholding Estimator available at 222.irs.gov/W4app.